DavidBlore/honours-project-hexapod/README.md

 # How to run code
-Please note that you must be the highest level in the directory tree before running any code.
+Please note that you must be in the highest level in the directory tree before running any code.
 Do not change into sub-directories or else you'll have to adjust import statements

 ## Generating maps using MAP-Elites
 To generate a map for MAP-Elites, run the following command: